 Learn everything you'll need to know to confidently go on your own canoe trip on our guided backcountry trip in Algonquin Park

-On this trip, you’ll learn everything you need to know to safely and confidently go on your own canoe trips.
-Better yet, you'll have a chance to explore Algonquin Park in the most scenic season of the year.
+Our adventures give you space to learn everything you need to know to safely and confidently go on your own canoe trips.
+Better yet, you'll have a chance to do this while exploring one of the most beautiful places we know of - Algonquin Park.

 With the help of one of our trained guides, you’ll learn essential skills like navigation, fire building, safe paddling techniques, and plenty of other necessary skills.